 The REO limousine is the only six-wheel equipped limousine (having spare tyres in the front fenders) available for hire in Perth and has been re-painted in the period colours of black over ivory to match our Rolls Royce Silver Wraith.
 It has also been fitted with a new set of white wall tyres to recreate the glamour and style most often associated with Rolls Royce Phantom limousines of the period.

 If you know this is the limousine for your occasion get in contact using the our quick contact form.
 If you are after more information about or pictures of the spectacular REO SpeedWagon simply scroll past the form.

 Couples with vintage themed weddings love the REO.
 It is Perth’s only authentic vintage limo painted in period black and ivory colours.
 When accompanying our Rolls Royce Wraith bridal car is makes a spectacular period statement.

 They REO limousine in our regular format seats up to six passengers in the rear.
 We can simply adjust the seating pattern to accommodate eight passengers (including the front passenger seat) if required but we will need advance notice if required.

-The REO limo is ideal for short hire limousine services for special occasions when you require a vintage themed arrival or just the fun of something completely different.
-It is frequently used for marriage proposals, milestone birthdays and anniversaries, and for the young at heart who want to make a special entrance.
+The REO limo is ideal for short-hire limousine services for special occasions when you require a vintage-themed arrival or just the fun of something completely different.
+It is frequently used for Ascot race transfers, marriage proposals, milestone birthdays and anniversaries, and for the young at heart who want to make a memorable entrance.

-The REO SpeedWagon limousine is a great way for a small group of friends to explore the Swan Valley wine region, sampling great wines, sharing a fun lunch at one of the wineries or breweries along the way.
+The REO Speedwagon limousine is an excellent way for a small group of friends to explore the Swan Valley wine region, sample great wines, sharing a fun lunch at one of the wineries or breweries along the way.

 The REO is also proving popular for promotional work as a theme setting prop as it was used for the Hale School senior ball and for promotional photography promoting a range of products.